gyjin25/A_Sentiment-based_Approach/README.md

-# Working-Paper
-Forecasting Stock Market Volatility : Sentiment Based Approach
+# Codes For Forecasting Stock Market Volatility : A Sentiment Based Approach